jmonroynieto/MAC/README.md

 # MAC2.0
+<sup>Copyright © 2023 bioinfomaticsCSU</sup>

 Merging assemblies by using adjacency algebraic model and classification.

 ## About the rewrite

-MAC2.0 uses C++ to refactor the main contents of the original MAC, fixing errors in dealing large files.
+MAC2.x uses C++ to refactor the main contents of the original MAC, fixing errors in dealing with large files.
-MAC2.0 removes the step of evaluation, which does't need raw reads as input any more.
+MAC2.0 removes the step of evaluation, therefore raw reads are not needed anymore.

 ## Dependency:

-// TODO check MUMmer4 is compatible
-Please make sure that [MUMmer](https://github.com/mummer4/mummer) has been added into environment's PATH.
+Please make sure that [MUMmer](https://github.com/mummer4/mummer) has been added into your environment's PATH variable.<sub><sup> MUMmer3 output is also supported.
+As a separate installation, you are responsible to uphold their licensing and you should include [their citation](https://github.com/mummer4/mummer/tree/master#description) too.</sub></sup>

 ## Usage:
 ### compile from source: